 I sincerely hope that we provide that for you as you plan for and enjoy your retirement.
 We strive to help people who wish to avoid wandering aimlessly in a field to focus on objectives, coordinate resources, and benefit immensely from the efforts that brought them to this point.
 It’s no simple task to save enough money to be able to retire from paid work.
 Given this, I hope you can feel rewarded by having a successful retirement.
 I hope you can have the look on your face when you retire that my wife, Carie, did when the girls were all lined-up smiling in front of the camera, at the same time, adorned in beautiful outfits and with gorgeous hair.
 It was truly an awesome moment for her and for me as well.
 I love to think that we can in some way help retirees have that same look.

 So here’s a rare ask from me.
 We met our photographer by referral from a friend; without her, we may have wandered aimlessly through a field.
 If you have friends, coworkers, or family members who are approaching retirement age, will you consider introducing them to us?
-With Josh Rochon on board, we now have more capacity to help families plan for their own successful retirement than we did prior to him joining our team.
+We now have more capacity to help families plan for their own successful retirement.
 This means you’re not diluting our ability to serve by growing the number of people we serve.
 Instead, you’re extending a helping hand to others who may be looking for advisors who care deeply about providing comprehensive planning, high-level retirement income and investment management services, all with a true fiduciary approach.
 In other words, if you appreciate what we do for you, do you think others may as well?